markaleptic/sparak-sloth/README.md

 * .xlsx
 * .xlsm

 ### System Requirements
 * 64-bit Windows 10
 * 2007 Excel or newer

 ### How to Install
-* Reach out to me for an installer.
+* CVB Employees reach out to me for an installer.
+* I use cx_Freeze to create an executable.
+Download source files and run ```python setup.py build``` in the terminal.